2026 HK Infrastructure Living Lab

 ◎ Content: Project briefing, team introductions, introductory training in social living labs and design thinking, and the drawing up of project plans for each team

-The HK Infrastructure Living Lab and the Citizens’ Empowerment Centre will provide tailored mentoring and training based on each team’s plans and activity records.
-They will also operate an ongoing channel of communication throughout the entire process — from identifying and defining problems to developing and implementing solutions — and will provide continuous consulting support.
+The HK Infrastructure Living Lab and the Citizens’ Empowerment Centre will provide mentoring and training based on each team’s plans.
+They will also operate an ongoing channel of communication throughout the entire process — from identifying and defining problems to developing solutions — and will provide continuous support.
+In addition, on 17 June an outcome-sharing and evaluation workshop will be held to compile the results and to review the project process.